-- o Veterans' Day
+- Veterans' Day

-- o Thanksgiving Day
+- Thanksgiving Day

-- o Day After Thanksgiving
+- Day After Thanksgiving

-- o Christmas Eve
+- Christmas Eve

-- o Christmas Day
+- Christmas Day

-- o New Year's Day
+- New Year's Day

 B. The second paycheck in January, members will receive 90 hours straight time Holiday Pay at current rate of pay on check date.
 This payment is for the following holidays: